 Check out our season-by-season breakdown of the climate in South Korea.

-Keep your insulating layers light.
-Synthetic, long sleeve workout shirts work well.
-They keep heat and dry fast.
+Synthetic workout shirts work.
+They keep heat in and dry out fast.

 Spring transforms South Korea.
 Gone are the snowy days and finger nipping cold.
 The air softens.
 The temps warm.
 A hint of rain also returns to breath life into the starved foliage.

 However, you’ll feel the lingering bite of winter at night.
 In early March, you might spot frost on the edges of car windows.